Alexandre-Lalle/Dash-topic-labeling-app/README.md

 ## Conclusion

-This application demonstrates the potential of LLM-based topic labeling in real-world applications.
-We encourage you to explore the features and functionalities provided in this prototype.
+This application showcases how LLM-based topic labeling can transform the way we interpret and utilize topics in real-world scenarios.
+Dive into the prototype, experiment with its features, and see firsthand how it can elevate your understanding of topic modeling results.